Tamsui Ferry Terminal

 Tamsui Ferry Terminal Introduction

-Tamsui, formerly known as Huwei, is the lifeline of Bali, referring to the fishing facilities at the end of the river.
-The Tamsui Ferry Terminal is located on the right bank of the Tamsui River estuary, making it an important settlement in the history of development in Northern Taiwan.
+Tamsui, formerly known as Huwei, is the lifeline of Bali and refers to the fishing facilities at the river's end.
+Tamsui Ferry Terminal is located on the right bank at the mouth of the Tamsui River, which is a significant settlement in the development history of northern Taiwan.
 When the Portuguese occupied Taiwan, they praised Tamsui as the origin of Formosa.
 In the early post-war period, there were ferry routes from Tamsui to Bali, as well as from Shilin to Luzhou and from Guandu to Shizitou.
-However, after the Guandu Bridge opened in October 1983, ferry services gradually declined, with only the ferry from Tamsui to Bali continuing operations.
-In response to the launch of the Inner River Blue Highway, the Tamsui Passenger Ferry Terminal was completed in July 2004, with a floating dock design that facilitates the docking of sightseeing boats, greatly enhancing the tourism value of Tamsui's water transport.
-The best way to reach Bali is by taking the ferry; the Blue Highway itself is an indicator of a vibrant and water-friendly lifestyle, representing a classic route that has continued since the Japanese colonial era.
-In the evening, strolling and resting near the Tamsui Ferry Terminal, the setting sun casts a shimmering light on the river, creating a picturesque scene.
-The distant Guanyin Mountain resembles a giant landscape painting, occupying the entire view.
-Taking the ferry from here to Bali or Fisherman's Wharf is quite quick and convenient, providing a unique perspective of the Tamsui riverside and the distant Guandu Bridge.
+However, after the opening of Guandu Bridge in October 1983, ferries gradually declined, and only the ferry from Tamsui to Bali continued operations.
+With the launch of the inland blue highway, Tamsui Ferry Terminal was completed in July 2004, featuring a floating wharf design that facilitates the docking of sightseeing boats, greatly benefiting Tamsui's shipping tourism.
+The best way to reach Bali is by ferry; the blue highway itself is a symbol of a carefree and water-friendly lifestyle, continuing a classic route from the Japanese colonial era to the present day.
+In the evening, strolling and resting near Tamsui Ferry Terminal, the sunset casts a shimmering light over the river, and the distant Guanyin Mountain resembles a giant landscape painting, dominating the entire view.
+Taking the ferry here to Bali or Fisherman's Wharf is quick and convenient, offering a unique perspective of the Tamsui Riverbanks and the distant Guandu Bridge.

 Tamsui Ferry Terminal Travel Information